What is Human Restoration Project?

 What are you selling?

 Nothing!
-The Human Restoration Project is dedicated to releasing all of our materials for free.
-HRP hosts multiple podcasts, releases a quarterly magazine, produces resources, and hosts virtual professional development sessions.
+Human Restoration Project is dedicated to releasing all of our materials for free.
+HRP hosts multiple podcasts, publishes articles, produces resources, and hosts virtual professional development sessions.
+We offer PD services, but it is not the primary focus of our work.

 How are you funded?